UnQOfficial/void/CONTRIBUTING.md

-# Contributing to Void AI Code Editor Installer
+# Contributing to Void AI Code Editor for Android

-Thank you for considering contributing to the Void AI Code Editor Installer!
+Thank you for considering contributing to the Void AI Code Editor for Android!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct